kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 Drag in a **Visual Effect View with Blur** from the object library onto the section header.
 Using the **Pin** button at the bottom of the storyboard, add constraints to pin the view to all sides of the section header, with zero spacing.

-Before continuing, make sure the **Label** is display _on top of_ the **Visual Effect View**.
-If not, open the document outline to the left of the **Interface Builder** and place it below the **Visual Effect View**.
+Before continuing, make sure the **Label** is displayed _on top of_ the **Visual Effect View**.
+If not, open the document outline on the left of Interface Builder and place it below the Visual Effect View.

 Drag in a plain `UIView` to the collection view cell and, using the same technique, pin it to all edges of the cell.
-Select the view and, using the **Identity Inspector**, change the class to **MSStickerView**.
+Select the view, and using the Identity Inspector, change the class to **MSStickerView**.

 Now you need to create custom subclasses for the section header, collection view cells and view controller.

-For the header, create a new file and choose **iOS > Source > Cocoa Touch Class**.
-Call the class **SectionHeader** and make it a subclass of **UICollectionReusableView**.
+For the header, create a new file and choose **iOS\Source\Cocoa Touch Class**.
+Name the class **SectionHeader** and make it a subclass of **UICollectionReusableView**.

-For the cell, create a new file and choose *iOS > Source > Cocoa Touch Class** again.
-Call the class **StickerCollectionViewCell** and make it a subclass of **UICollectionViewCell**.
-In the file that is generated, add the following import statement at the top:
+For the cell, create a new file and choose **iOS\Source\Cocoa Touch Class** again.
+Name the class **StickerCollectionViewCell** and make it a subclass of **UICollectionViewCell**.

+Add the following `import` statement to the top of the generated file:

 ```swift
 import Messages
 ```

-`MSStickerView` is part of the Messages framework, and you are going to make an outlet to one, so the cell needs to know what that class is.
+`MSStickerView` is part of the Messages framework.
+Since you'll be making an outlet to one of these, the cell needs to know what that class is.

 The final new class to create is the view controller.
-Choose the same new file template, calling the class **StickerCollectionViewController** and making it a subclass of **UICollectionViewController**.
-Replace the template contents with this:
+Choose the same new file template, name the class **StickerCollectionViewController** and make it a subclass of **UICollectionViewController**.

+Replace the templated contents with the following:

 ```swift
 import UIKit